 The short answer is changing jobs can affect your loan approval.

-From your lender’s perspective, your employment history and income are paramount to your ability to make your payments.
+From your mortgage lender’s perspective, your employment history and income are paramount to your ability to make your payments.

 That said, the details of your situation matter.
 For example, if you’re moving from one position to one with equal or higher income, and you are able to provide documentation of your income history, then you may be able to avoid disrupting your loan approval process.